pivotal/docs-tap/tap-gui/configurator/api-docs.hbs.md

 ### Class SidebarItemSurface

-Manipulate entries in sidebar.
+You can use this class to manipulate entries in sidebar.

-Entries are split into two sections: "top items" appear above a divider and "main items" appear below it.
+Entries are split into two sections: top items appear above a divider and main items appear below it.
 Tabs within each section are rendered in order of registration.

 #### Constructors

+The package has the following constructor(s).

 ##### constructor()

-Constructs a new instance of the `SidebarItemSurface` class
+This constructor constructs a new instance of the `SidebarItemSurface` class.

 #### Methods

+The package has the following methods.

 ##### addMainItem(item: ReactElement): void

-Add an item to the "main items" section.
+This method adds an item to the main items section.

 | Parameter | Type         | Description |
 |-----------|--------------|-------------|